9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 After grinding, use a file to remove residual carbon on the joint to avoid turning the weld metal hard and brittle.

-A technique to test the casting for trapped contaminants before welding is to pass a small 1/2 – 1″ (1.25 – 2.5 cm) low-amperage stringer bead on the surface close to the repair area.
+A technique to test the casting for trapped contaminants before welding is to pass a small 1/2 – 1″ (12.7 – 25.4 mm) low-amperage bead on the surface close to the repair area.

 4. Prepare the casting

-The best way to remove a crack and prepare a joint on cast iron is with a chisel and a hammer.
-This way, you keep the casting cold, avoid contaminating the porous casting with abrasives, do precise work, and it is safer than grinders.
+The best way to remove a crack and prepare a cast iron joint is with a chisel and a hammer.
+This way, you keep the casting cold, avoid contaminating the porous casting with abrasives, do precise work, and it’s safer than grinders.

 If you use an angle grinder, move it evenly all over the area and avoid focusing on one spot.
 Grinding generates high amounts of heat that can affect the casting.
 When you finish, use a file to remove residual carbon and abrasive material on the joint.

-Ensure that the groove will be as symmetrical as possible, and always try to weld in the flat position.
+Ensure that the groove is as symmetrical as possible, and always try to weld in the flat position.

-Cracks on cast iron are the most common damage to repair.
+Cracks are the most common damage to repair.
 If you weld on a crack, it will become longer from the expansion and contraction forces.

 To prevent this, drill two holes at least 1/8″ (3.2 mm) wide and 3/16″ (4.8 mm) beyond the ends of the crack.
 Then, remove the crack by creating a V groove at a safe depth, up to 1/8″ (3.2 mm) from the bottom of the crack.
 If possible, try not to leave an open root.